jamesstringerparsec/Easy-GPU-PV/README.md

 # Easy-GPU-P
 A Project dedicated to making GPU Partitioning on Windows Hyper-V easier!
-Also known as GPU Paravirtualization.
+Also known as GPU Paravirtualization (GPU-PV).
 GPU-P allows you to partition your systems dedicated or integrated GPU and assign it to several Hyper-V VMs.

 Easy-GPU-P aims to make this easier by automating the steps required to get a GPU-P VM up and running.
-Easy GPU P does the following...
+Easy-GPU-P does the following...
 1) Creates a VM of your choosing
 2) Installs Windows 11
 3) Partitions your GPU of choice and copies the required driver files to the VM